devdevil94/Devdevil-Portfolio/static/projects/solaris-agency.md

 url: https://devdevil94.github.io/Solaris-Agency
 repo: https://github.com/devdevil94/Solaris-Agency
 description: >-
-  This is a website for a fictional digital agency.
+  A website for a digital agency.
+The website has a minimalistic design with simple scroll JavaScript animations.
 tech:
   - JavaScript
   - JQuery